 The National Party has won the 2014 election by a broad margin.
 It is set to have 61 seats in a 121 seat Parliament, with enough support to govern alone.
 Political Reporter Liz Banas watched events unfold.
-(VIDEO)
+(VIDEO, AUDIO)

 The Maori Party has agreed to support the National-led Government for three more years, with co-leader Te Ururoa Flavell picking up three ministerial appointments.